edgycorner/CK-Pool-installation-with-Bitcoin-Core-22.0-with-fixes-on-Ubuntu-/readme.md

 **Step 6:**

 Move into binary folder and install bitcoin core

 `cd bin;sudo install -m 0755 -o root -g root -t /usr/local/bin * `

 **Step 7:**

-We will start bitcoin in daemon mode and let it sync `bitcoind -daemon --prune=550 --dbcache=1000`
+We will start bitcoin in daemon mode and let it sync

+`bitcoind -daemon --prune=550 --dbcache=1000`

 Your node should start running in prune mode(to save space this mode keeps on removing raw data of old blocks which are frivolous), and it will sync all previous blocks.

-You can track the progress by using "bitcoin-cli getblockcount" Once it reaches the latest block(check https://www.blockchain.com/explorer for latest block height), continue to step 8
+You can track the progress by using `bitcoin-cli getblockcount`

+Once it reaches the latest block(check https://www.blockchain.com/explorer for latest block height), continue to step 8

 **Step 8:**